 Young Scot InfoLine

-If you have a question and don't know who to turn to, then call Young Scot InfoLine.
-You can ask anything from how to get all your charges back from the bank to how you can improve your diet.
-All calls are confidential and are FREE from landlines and your mobile.
+If a young person has a question and doesn't know who to turn to, they can call Young Scot InfoLine.
+They can ask anything from how to get charges back from the bank to dietary advice.
+All calls are confidential and are FREE.

 Phone Young Scot InfoLine on 0808 801 0338 (Mon to Fri 10am - 6pm) or visit their website.